NRauschmayr/incubator-mxnet/docs/tutorials/basic/reshape_transpose.md

 reshaped = input_data.reshape(-1,batch_size)
 print inpout_data.shape, reshaped.shape
 ```
-The reshape function of [MXNet's NDArray API](https://mxnet.incubator.apache.org/api/python/ndarray/ndarray.html?highlight=reshape#mxnet.ndarray.NDArray.reshape) allows even more advanced transformations: For instance:

-    -2 copy all/remainder of the input dimensions to the output shape
-    -3 use the product of two consecutive dimensions of the input shape as the output dim.
+The reshape function of [MXNet's NDArray API](https://mxnet.incubator.apache.org/api/python/ndarray/ndarray.html?highlight=reshape#mxnet.ndarray.NDArray.reshape) allows even more advanced transformations: For instance: with -2 you copy all/remainder of the input dimensions to the output shape.
+With -3 reshape will use the product of two consecutive dimensions of the input shape as the output dim.

 #### Check out the Numpy documentation for more details
 https://mxnet.incubator.apache.org/api/python/ndarray/ndarray.html?highlight=reshape#mxnet.ndarray.NDArray.reshape